medkamel555/Ad_join/README.md

 ## Joining Linux Systems to an AD Domain using Ansible

-Description: Automating the Process of Joining Linux Systems to an AD Domain using Ansible and SSSD
+Description: Automating the Process of Joining Linux Systems to an Active Directory Domain using Ansible and SSSD

-To automate the process of joining Linux systems to an AD domain using SSSD, follow these steps below:
+To automate the process of joining Linux systems to an Active Directory (AD) domain using SSSD, follow these steps:

 ### 1 - Install needed dependencies